Meat Beat Manifesto

 Life's Been Good to Me

-Chris Mayfield was a participant in the London scene of the mid-to-late '60s, playing in Nirvana, amongst others, before forming Mayfields [sic] Mule in 1969.
+Chris Mayfield was a participant in the London scene of the mid-to-late '60s, playing in Nirvana, amongst others, before forming Mayfield's Mule (with or without the apostrophe) in 1968.
 He/they released three unsuccessful singles, one of which, We Go Rollin', features the Abbey Road 'Beatles' MkII Mellotron on its B-side, My Way Of Living.
-Embarrassingly, I can't find the A-side anywhere, but the flip is a nice, Hammond-heavy blues-based track, sounding pretty typical for the time, with short bursts of strings from Pete Saunders that barely count as 'Mellotron use' at all.
+The A-side is a dull country-rocker, but the flip is a nice, Hammond-heavy blues-based track, sounding pretty typical for the time, with short bursts of strings from Pete Saunders that barely count as 'Mellotron use' at all.

 For some obscure reason, now lost in the mists of time, their sole album, 1970's Mayfields Mule, was only released in Uruguay, of all places, making it a considerable rarity from the era.
 It's one of those albums that could've been really good had the band curbed their second-rate country rock tendencies, sturdy, Hammond-driven material such as opener Oh Lady and epics Here Comes The Rain and My One For Your Two sabotaged by dull country rockers (Backyard, Down From The Country), rock'n'roll pastiches (Queen Of Rock'n'Roll) and third-rate boogie (Rolling Down The Highway).
 Saying that, at least half of its length is worth hearing, but it's a bit of a curate's egg, in all honesty.
 Saunders adds more of that MkII to My One For Your Two, but so briefly and near-inaudibly that this barely even earns half a T.

 Thirty-seven years later, those nice people at Night Wings resurrected the album, getting Mayfield to write some informative sleevenotes.
 What they don't say is that the tracklisting differs substantially from the original, its weakest tracks (Backyard and Queen Of Rock'n'Roll) replaced by four single-only efforts, including My Way Of Living.
-Despite the weakness of some of the material, I'm rather surprised that the label didn't insist on releasing 'the complete Mayfields Mule', so I think we can assume the one track missing from both versions (We Go Rollin') really isn't worth hearing.
-The end result is a slightly better album, though not really enough to gain it an extra half star, while despite containing both the band's Mellotron tracks, the use is so minimal that a full T just isn't an option.
+Despite the weakness of some of the material, I'm rather surprised that the label didn't insist on releasing 'the complete Mayfields Mule', but the one track missing from both versions (We Go Rollin') really isn't worth hearing.
+The end result is a slightly better album, though not really enough to gain it an extra half star, while, despite containing both the band's Mellotron tracks, the use is so minimal that a full T just isn't an option.

 Maze Featuring Frankie Beverly (1977, 42.29) ***/TTTTime is on My Side